Engin-Boot/pong-stage-PallaviZoting/Stage0/StartGameRound.md

   Given Player is playing game

-  When Slider miss ball and player scores penulty point and penulty point is not equal to three
+  When Slider miss ball and player scores penalty point and penalty point is not equal to three

-  Then Update score and penulty point of player and start game from same position and score
+  Then Update score and penalty point of player and start game from same position and score